ericmikkelsen/D-D-characters/saga/characters/Dozer-springwelder.md

 Auryst makes a glance at Beth the Barmaid, both considering the wolf.

-A person with the uniform of the castle, walks in and stabs Auryst's friend twice.
+A person with the uniform of the castle, walks in and stabs Auryst's friend cursor twice.

+Cutter approaches the uniformed woman,